Flick: Few Labels Text Classification using K-Aware Intermediate Learning in Multi-Task Low-Resource Languages: Our Novel FLICK Framework

-We tackle the issue of a few labels, especially in low-resource languages such as Arabic, in a text classification setting.
+We tackle the issue of learning with FL, especially in LR languages such as Arabic, in a text classification setting.
 In doing so, we not only confront the difficult task of modelling with a limited number of labels but also take into account datasets with scarce resources.
 This presents a greater challenge compared to previous works such as \cite{IDoFew}, given the nature of the dataset.
-For example, employing machine learning to model the Arabic language introduces unique challenges due to its complex linguistic structure and cultural subtleties.
+For example, employing a machine learning to model the Arabic language introduces unique challenges due to its complex linguistic structure and cultural subtleties.
 Arabic is a richly inflected language, where words acquire new meanings by adding prefixes, suffixes, and internal modifications.
-Few-label learning necessitates a minimal amount of labelled data, which poses a challenge for Arabic, given the scarce annotated datasets.
+Arabic also exhibits significant diversity in terms of the dialects of Arabic.
+FL learning necessitates a minimal amount of labelled data, which poses a challenge for Arabic, given the scarce annotated datasets.
 The limited data may also suffer from an imbalanced label distribution, with certain classes having far fewer examples than others, impeding the model's learning effectiveness.
-Additionally, the multitude of Arabic dialects adds complexity to few-label learning, as the model must be able to generalise to unfamiliar dialects with scant training data.
+Additionally, the multitude of Arabic dialects adds complexity to FL learning, as the model must be able to generalise to unfamiliar dialects with scant training data.

 In our setting, the dataset for training a model contains significantly fewer labelled examples than ideal.
 This usually can lead to suboptimal performance due to insufficient information to learn patterns and relationships.
-Our \texttt{Flick} framework addresses this by employing a novel two-stage approach: (1) pseudo-label generation and initial Clustering (Stage 1), where we harness unlabeled data to create initial semantic groupings; and (2) pseudo-label refinement and intermediate fine-tuning (Stage 2), where high-quality pseudo-labels are distilled and used to train a powerful intermediate classifier.
+Our \texttt{FLICK} framework addresses this by employing a novel two-stage approach: (1) PLs generation and initial Clustering (Stage 1), where we harness unlabeled data to create initial semantic groupings; and (2) PLs refinement and intermediate fine-tuning (Stage 2), where higher quality PLs are distilled and used to train a powerful intermediate classifier.
 This intermediate learning phase is crucial for enhancing the model's generalisability and enriching the base knowledge of the fine-tuned model before exposure to a limited set of real labels.
-We have depicted the high-level overview of our model in Figure~\ref{fig:Flick-methodology-diagram}.
+We have depicted the high-level overview of our model in Figure~\ref{fig:FLICK-methodology-diagram}.